datagrind/Notes/HTML/HTMLNotes.md

 Above, the attribute name is ```id```, the attribute value is the string ```"welcome"```, and they are separated by an ```=``` equals sign.

+Multiple atributes can be added to an HTML element by adding a space between attribute declarations.

 <br>

 #### Boolean Attributes